helcsnewsxd/famaf-computer_science-software_engineering/README.md

 ## To do

-- Leer capítulos 1 y 3 del libro
+- Leer capítulo 3 del libro
-- Leer filminas 1 y 2 (1 del AV 2023 y 2 de la de 2022)
+- Leer filmina 2